Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Introduction

+However, a recent biological/experimental report suggested that overcompensation can arise solely from intraspecific interactions, especially cannibalism \citep{Hastings_Costantino1987,Hastings1987,sorenson2021intra, TAKASHINA_FIKSEN,grosholz2021stage}.
+This motivates us to provide a mathematical characterization of cannibalism-induced overcompensation.
+Single-species discrete-time stage-specific models have been proposed and shown to exhibit overcompensation as well as periodic and even chaotic dynamics \citep{liz2012hydra,liz2022stability}.
+Recently, \citep{sorenson2021intra} developed a continuous-time version of these models based on prior stage-specific models \citep{frauenthal1983some,diekmann1986simple,hastings1991oscillations}.
+These models have been shown to exhibit nontrivial sustained oscillations through a Hopf bifurcation.
+But whether and how overcompensation may arise from such age-specific interactions are simply characterized.

-A single-species discrete-time stage-specific model was proposed and shown to exhibit overcompensation as well as periodic and even chaotic dynamics \citep{liz2012hydra,liz2022stability}.
-Recently, \citep{sorenson2021intra} treated the continuous-time versions of these models.
-Here, we generalize the stage-specific model by formulating a simple age-structured PDE model and introducing a general cannibalistic interaction to more formally study overcompensation.
-Our structured PDE model is developed from a high-dimensional kinetic/stochastic theory of age-structured cannibalistic interactions, which can formally be projected onto an age-structured logistic-growth-type (or generalized Lotka-Volterra-type) PDE model.
+Here, we generalize stage-specific models \citep{frauenthal1983some,diekmann1986simple,hastings1991oscillations} by formulating a simple age-structured partial integrodifferential equation (PIDE) model with a general cannibalistic interaction that allows us to more formally study overcompensation.
+Our structured PIDE model will be developed from a high-dimensional kinetic/stochastic theory of age-structured cannibalistic interactions, which can formally be projected onto an age-structured logistic-growth-type PIDE model.
+Although continuous time and continuous-age PIDE models have been proposed \citep{Hastings_Costantino1987,Hastings1987}, they have been lumped into discrete age bins before analysis.
+Although population oscillations can arise in these lumped models, they have not been analyzed in the context of overcompensation.

-Distinct from previous consumer-resource models \citep{de2007food,pachepsky2008between} we show that a rich variety of overcompensating dynamics can arise from intraspecific interactions alone, without being triggered by external factors such as an increase in resources.
-Mathematically, our model is also different from previous logistic-type self-inhibition models \citep{liu1987equilibrium,kozlov2017large} as it allows for a continuous range of age-specific interactions.
-Specific distributions of such interactions will be shown to be necessary to achieve overcompensation.
+Our generalized PIDE model is readily solved numerically, allowing us to evaluate both its dynamics and how oscillations and overcompensation, transient or permanent, arise.
+Distinct from previous consumer-resource models \citep{pachepsky2008between,de2007food,van1988cannibalism, henson1997cannibalism}, we show that our PIDE model can exhibit a rich variety of overcompensating dynamics can arise from intraspecific interactions alone, without being triggered by external factors such as an increase in resources.
+Mathematically, logistic-type discrete-stage self-inhibition models \citep{liu1987equilibrium,kozlov2017large} have been shown to also give rise to undamped population oscillations.